sentientazure/superblogdocs/04_building_the_website/03_python_3_templates.md

 # Templates
-Create a folder *inside the `articles/` folder* called `templates/`.
-Make sure you name it ***exactly*** as "templates".
-That's because Django knows to look for HTML files in the folder called "templates".
-If you name it something different Django won't see the HTML files inside.
-Then create a file inside `templates/` called `index.html`.
+In the starter project you cloned there's a folder called `templates/` that's been already created for you inside the `articles/` app folder.
+This folder had to be named "templates" exactly because that's where Django looks for HTML files.
+Create a file inside the `articles/templates/` folder called `index.html`.
 This is the HTML file that will be displayed on the page a little later.
 Let's write some HTML!

 ### HTML
 In your `index.html`: